khushipunia21/Music-Recommendation-System/README.md

 Algorithm 2:

 It involved analysing the playlist of our user and other users playlist as well in order to find the correlation between different user's music taste.
-The songs are then picked from most similar users and sorted according to the frequency of play of these songs by these users.
+The songs are then picked from most similar users and sorted according to the frequency of the song played by these users.

 ![App Screenshot](/screenshots/algo2.jpg)